Handprint Apple Tree Craft For Kids

 Directions

-Trace your child’s hand and arm on a piece of brown paper.
-We used kraft paper.
+First, help your child by tracing his or her hand and forearm on a piece of brown paper.
 Cut it out.
+This will be the base of the tree.

 Fall Preschool Unit